JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

 The original output was a `<span>` node containing the stylised code, so my first version was to add the location as a `title` arttribute to that node.
 This worked when hovering the mouse over a fairy code.
 But this approach had some issues:
 1. There was no visual indication that the extra information was there.
-2. It didn't work on mobile.
+2. It didn't work on touch screens.
 3. I read that using the `title` attribute in this way isn't accessible to assistive technologies.

 Instead of using the title attribute, now, the original styled `<span>` node is put within an `<abbr>` node.
 This allowed the issues to be addressed: